-l, with Student ID # hereby acknowle dge that I will

-be taking up the cour

-right to transfer cred •

-credits through a writte • •

-fail to successfully cor nplete this course I can no longer a sk to transfer my c redits.

-I also have re Medical Allied Career eceived, read and Center, Inc. d understood th e credit granting policy of

-Student Signature Dire ector's Signature -
+l, with Student ID # # hereby acknowledge that I will .
+I understand that I have the credits through a writt en and practical ex xamination but I a er institution or challenge the gree to repeat this course.
+If I k to transfer my credits.
+I also have received, read and understood the credit granting policy of Medical Allied Career Center, Inc. Student Signature Dire ctor's Signature